 - loss of imagination for the future

 - doubting core beliefs

-Burnout happen slowly which makes us think that we have changed instead of realizing we are sick
+Burnout happens slowly, which makes us think that we have changed instead of realizing we are sick.

 Vicarious trauma happens quickly.
 Trauma is contagious, and suffering trauma symptoms without firsthand trauma is often vicarious trauma.